yiyangpei/getting-cleaning-data-Project/README.md

 ## Submission to Getting and Cleaning Data Course Project

-This repository contains the following files required to submit for the Getting and Cleaning Data Course Project.
+This repository contains the following files required to be submitted for the Getting and Cleaning Data Course Project.

 * run_analysis.R:
-The script details the R codes that are used to process the raw data and subsequently obtain the tidy data set.
+The script details the R codes that are used to process the orignial data and subsequently obtain the tidy data set.
 It assumes that the orignial data file contained in the folder "UCI HAR Dataset" is in the working directory.
+It outputs the tidy data as a txt file named "Data_Tidy.txt"

 * Codebook.md:
 The script describes the variables, the data and the work that performed to clean up the data.